Can ‘Tenet’ save Christopher Nolan’s Hollywood?

 Of course, the playbook is being rewritten in the age of coronavirus, as studios experiment with new approaches to profitability.
 With many of the world’s movie theaters still shuttered and audiences understandably cautious about entering those that are open, studios have had to rethink distribution in a major way.
 Some, like Universal and Disney, have shifted movies over to SVOD services.
 In the case of Hamilton, Disney traded a theatrical release for a subscription drive via its streaming service, Disney Plus in early July; it’s doing the same with the upcoming Mulan, though it will charge subscribers $30 to see the live-action remake.
 Sony has sold films to streaming companies such as Netflix and Apple.
 Paramount and Universal have pushed their films into the new year.

-Meanwhile, Warner Bros., MGM, Fox, and Solstice Studios are trying to jump-start the game of theatrical releases, hoping that their films—Tenet, Bill and Ted Face the Music, The New Mutants, and Unhinged, respectively—can revitalize the suffering movie exhibition business and draw audiences in areas where theaters have been declared safe.
+Meanwhile, Warner Bros., MGM, Disney (for a 20th Century Fox title) and Solstice Studios are trying to jump-start the game of theatrical releases, hoping that their films—Tenet, Bill and Ted Face the Music, The New Mutants, and Unhinged, respectively—can revitalize the suffering movie exhibition business and draw audiences in areas where theaters have been declared safe.
 But the rollout of these films is nothing close to normal.

 Consider Tenet, Christopher Nolan’s latest mind-twisting thriller, set to be released in the U.S. today after multiple delays.
 Normally the American premiere of a film by one of Hollywood’s most heralded and successful directors (Inception, The Dark Knight, Dunkirk) would be a blockbuster event.
 All the more so given that Warner Bros. has at least $200 million riding on the film in the midst of a pandemic.
 No surprise, then, that Tenet has assumed mythical proportions as a litmus test for whether moviegoers will leave their couches.
 As J.P.
 Morgan wrote in a note earlier this year, Tenet‘s release is “the de facto restarting point for the North American exhibition industry.”